gohrhyyan/MOS-UI/README.md

 sudo nmcli connection modify usb-gadget connection.autoconnect yes
 ```
+or
+'''
+sudo nmcli con up usb-gadget
+'''
+you'll need to do this everyime you dis/connect

 running ifconfig -a should show that our device now has an ip address
 ```
 enx162233445566: flags=4099<UP,BROADCAST,MULTICAST>  mtu 1500